HITECHCRIME/HC_SG27_Ryzom/README.md

 Bodhi style rythm - Y2 - 6.5 album
 https://www.youtube.com/watch?v=ys26DFQ9NZY

+I am you, I'm am us, him and her, they are us rhizome rhizome rhizome rhizome rhizome rhizome in the depth, invisible on the surface elusive to a simple head so look inside it is here since forever, take care of your thoughts

+weaves, stratospheres of layers endless worlds in our heads everyone side by side, everyone together multiplicity not an abyss that variation everywhere, you don't live only once

+million lives in one head
+drown in possibilities - not once but a hundred times, one mind one world

 CHORUS:

 Ja to ty, ja to my, on i ona, oni my